 While relocation can provide a fresh start, it is critical that you correctly notify the noncustodial parent of your move.
 You may also benefit from speaking with an experienced family law attorney who can help you make the best decision possible.

 An experienced, empathetic family law attorney can help you work through the process and help you avoid common mistakes.
-Here at Charlotte Christian Law, we will fight for what you want and take care of what you need.
+Here at The Law Offices of Charlotte Christian and Associates, we will fight for what you want and take care of what you need.

 Getting a divorce can be daunting, but we will help you take the next step in building a better future.
 Connect with us online at charlottechristianlaw.com or at (256) 859-7277.
 Move to a brighter future with clarity and confidence.